If you need to speak directly with our clinic, please call 407-480-5515

-Children: 12-18 years: $165 Vaccines requirement is based on school shot requirements.
-All International immunization records must first be certified by the FLORIDA DEPARTMENT OF HEALTH prior to your visit with us.
+Children: 0-23 months: $165 All International immunization records must first be certified by the FLORIDA DEPARTMENT OF HEALTH prior to your visit with us.

 Click on Required Immunizations to View all Age-Required Immunizations per USCIS

 (Prices using Insurance) AMBETTER, OSCAR Silver, Florida Blue PPO, Blue Cross Blue Shield PPO: